 When choosing a CFS course or courses to apply for, you should decide:

 - which course themes match your internship interests - the Modern Workplace and Humanities courses have the broadest topics and are able to connect with the widest range of internships while courses such as Business and Legal are more restricted.

 - the amount of time you have to dedicate to your CFS Course + Internship Experience - can you dedicate a whole quarter or do you have to take 1 or 2 other courses while doing CFS?

 We have two types of courses:

 - Full-time courses (set at 4 credits) allow students to focus solely on their CFS course and internship for a quarter.
 4 credit course days and times change quarter to quarter but typically meet once a week in the evening.

 - Variable credit courses (1-4 credits) allow students to either take up to 3 other NU courses or focus exclusively on their CFS experience for a quarter.
-Variable credit course days and times change quarter to quarter but are typically on weekday evenings.
-These courses are open to sophomores, juniors, and seniors.
+Variable credit course days and times change quarter to quarter but typically meet once a week in the evening.

 The number of credits you chose to take the CFS course for will dictate both the amount of coursework and the number of hours per week that you are expected to work at your internship.
 CFS courses typically count toward general graduation credits, but students should check with their departments or programs to see if CFS credits can count toward their major or minor.
 Read more about how CFS credit works.

 CFS courses that are Full-time (set at 4 units of credit):